dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 But what about games that don't have such a handy "reverse stereo" option in their setup utility?
 For those games, you can simply reverse the left and right channels of the `SB` mixer channel with the `mixer sb reverse` command.
+This will only reverse the digital sound output of the Sound Blaster.

-(Remember, use `mixer /?` to list all available commands and options.)
+(Remember, you can use `mixer /?` or `help mixer` to view the mixer command's help.)

 ## Minimising audio glitches

 Even after setting the optimal cycles value for the game to limit the emulated CPU speed, you might still hear occasional audio glitches.
-Why this can happen depends on a lot of factors, but mainly it comes down to the particular hardware, driver, and operating system combination you're using.
+Why this can happen depends on a lot of factors, but it mainly comes down to the particular hardware, driver, and operating system combination you're using.

 As a last resort, you can try setting larger audio buffers sizes; this usually